-The Premium maps cover the histories of the different regions in more depth than the free maps do.
+The Premium resources cover the histories of the different regions in more depth than the free maps do.

-This means that Premium users can follow, say, the map of Europe as it evolves over time.
-They can see the countries of France, Germany or Spain taking shape, and even the frontiers of Europe – or Christendom, as it was known in the past – moving in and out at different periods.
+This means that Premium users can follow, say, maps of Medieval, Early Modern and Modern Europe as they evolve over time.
+They can see the countries of France, Germany or Spain taking shape, and accompanying information describing and explaining the changes.

 Let’s take another example in a little more detail.

 The free maps of the ancient Middle East show the region at the key dates 1000 BCE and 500 BCE.
-In the five hundred year period in between, Israel has divided into two kingdoms, the rise and fall of both the Assyrian and Babylonian empires have taken place, and both Israelite kingdoms have been destroyed; the Jews have been sent into, and returned from, exile.
-None of this appears on the free maps; all appear on the Premium maps.
+In the five hundred year period in between, Israel has divided into two kingdoms, the rise and fall of both the Assyrian and Babylonian empires have taken place, and both Israelite kingdoms have been destroyed; the Jews have been sent into exile – and returned.

-Other instances of big historical episodes which don’t appear on the free maps. but do (or will) on the Premium ones, are:
+Other instances of big historical episodes which don’t appear on the free maps. but do on the Premium ones, are: